 God is love, and those who abide in love abide in God, and God abides in them.
 1John

 When I was about eleven years old I developed a passion for the work of Luther Burbank after I'd read about his gardens in my mother's old Book of Knowledge.
 I learned that you can graft a desirable trait from the branch of a particular fruit or flower, onto another plant with stronger roots and stock.
 You can grow a tree with many different kinds of blossoms or fruits on it.
 I came to love gardens and for most of my life I've been a flower gardener.

 You have to be ruthless to garden successfully.
 Out go the weaker plants and weeds, divide the thriving ones before they crowd everything else out, deadhead daily, hunt for and destroy slugs in the buggy evening and again early morning, and prune prune prune down to the nub.
 Don't worry about disturbing those root systems in the seedling packets: tearing, breaking, chopping stimulates them.

 Good Soulwork lessons.
 So many people love Lent because you are busy “rooting out the vices and planting virtues”as the old monastics say.

-(I'm obviously itching to get into the garden after a too long winter and impossibly dragged out spring.)
-The Fifth Sunday of Easter reading of the vine and branches reminds me I am not only in community with other people who prune prune prune me down to the nub, (not always happily) but that I am also inseparably grafted to the Vine – the source of my deep and enduring happiness and love.
+For me, working in the garden and Jesus' teaching of the vine helps me not to panic, but to live into the perspective of our connectedness to one another and to the Holy One.
+The Fifth Sunday of Easter reading of the vine and branches reminds me I am not only in community with other people and that I am also inseparably grafted to the Vine – the source of my deep and enduring happiness and love.